 2019 is new hope in the development of data security systems as the implementation of blockchain technology is becoming more prevalent.
 How does the blockchain work in protecting digital data?

 The simplest way to store data online is by using cloud storage.
 However, with the increasing use and demand, this centralized storage system has become the main target of hacking and data violations.
 This makes data security vulnerable.
 In addition, the data in the cloud are usually not encrypted during the transmission.
 Therefore, there is a possibility that the data was intercepted during transmission from the user’s computer to the cloud.
 Even if the data is encrypted, the encryption key is stored by the cloud service provider, which puts the security at risk.

-Unlike the centralized storage, the blockchain is a digital ledger system where its core design has two unique characters; decentralization and immutability.
-Decentralization means that the data are distributed, updated and synchronized to all computers that are interconnected in the network and not dependent on one server.
+Unlike centralized storage, the blockchain is a digital ledger system where its core design has two unique characteristics; decentralization and immutability.
+Decentralization means that the data are distributed, updated, and synchronized to all computers that are interconnected in the network and not dependent on one server.
 In other words, the data is spread to all computers on the network so that only users in the network have control over the data.
 If one server is down, the data is still stored in another computer network.